www.LinuxHowtos.org

 --mysqld=prog_name

-The mysqld binary to be used.
-You can specify mysqld_safe as the value for this option.
+Comman-Line Format -mysqld=file Type File name Default Value [none] The mysqld binary to be used.
+Note that you can specify mysqld_safe as the value for this option also.
 If you use mysqld_safe to start the server, you can include the mysqld or ledir options in the corresponding [mysqldN] option group.
 These options indicate the name of the server that mysqld_safe should start and the path name of the directory where the server is located.
 (See the descriptions for these options in mysqld_safe(1).)
 Example:

 -